creativecuriositystudio/squell/README.md

 ```

 By default, the tests will not log the SQL queries performed to keep the output sane.
-If a test is giving particular trouble, run the tests with `LOG_TEST_SQL` turned on:
+If a test is giving particular trouble, run the tests with `LOG_TEST_SQL` turned on
+to inspect the generated SQL queries:

 ```sh
 LOG_TEST_SQL=1 npm run test